 One of these issues is Responsible Travel.

-FCTG WorldWise was created during FY16 with a view to enhancing the social, economic and environmental impact we have, in addition to creating a better understanding of the positive and negative impacts that travel can have on wildlife.
+FCTG’s Responsible Travel arm, WorldWise, was created during FY16 with a view to enhancing the social, economic and environmental impact we have, in addition to creating a better understanding of the positive and negative impacts that travel can have on wildlife in the destinations in which we operate.

 The Flight Centre Foundation, which started in Australia in 2008, remains a key element in our overall CSR platform and has continued to expand its reach globally.

-FLT’s workplace giving program in Australia continues to be well supported by our people, with about 35% donating from their monthly pay packets.
-FLT matches these donations dollar-for-dollar.
+FLT’s workplace giving program in Australia continues to be well supported by our people.

 FLT maintains a position of impartiality with respect to party politics and, accordingly, does not contribute any funds in this regard.